kyma-project/telemetry-manager/docs/contributor/releasing.md

      git push upstream {RELEASE_VERSION}
      ```

-10. If the previous release was a bugfix version that contains cherry-picked changes, these change might appear again in the generated change log.
+10. If the previous release was a bugfix version (patch release) that contains cherry-picked changes, these changes might appear again in the generated change log.
 Edit the release description and remove redundant entries if necessary.

 ## Changelog